George Joannides

 George Efthyron Joannides (July 5, 1922 - March 9, 1990) was a Central Intelligence Agency officer.
 In 1963, he was the chief of the Psychological Warfare branch of the agency's JMWAVE station in Miami.
 In 1978, he was the agency's liaison to the United States House Select Committee on Assassinations.

 Early life and education

 Joannides was born on July 5 1922, in Athens, Greece.
 His family immigrated to New York in 1923.
 He attended the City College of New York and St. John's University School of Law.
 Besides speaking English, he was fluent in Greek and French, and competent in Spanish.

 Career

 Before 1949, he worked for the Greek diasporic newspaper National Herald.
-From 1949 to 1950, he worked in the press office of the Greek Embassy in Washington.
+From 1949 to 1950, he worked in the press office of the Greek Embassy in Washington, D.C.
 In 1950, he joined the Central Intelligence Agency.